 Figure 19.
-Trends in selected SDG 3 indicators in Viet Nam, 2009-2019
+Trends in selected SDG-3 indicators in Viet Nam, 2009-2019

 Overview of the health system and progress towards UHC

 Viet Nam has a mixed public-private health system in which the public system under the Ministry of Health (MoH) is divided into two tracks focusing on prevention and clinical acute care [139].
 The two tracks also span multiple levels ranging from central (Level I), which covers the entire country, to commune (Level IV), which covers fewer than 10,000 people [140].
 While the government fully subsidizes premiums for special categories of citizens, including the poor, children under six years of age, and war veterans, the predominant payment method is fee-for-service, wherein fees differ by province and are set jointly by the MoH, the social health insurance agency, and the Ministry of Finance [139].